thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 {% include content-toggle.liquid content-toggle-id="tcpintegartionuplinkpayload" toggle-spec=uplinkpayload %}

-You can change the decoder function while creating the converter or after creating it.
+During or after creating the converter, you can change the decoder function:
-If the converter has already been created, then click on the 'pencil' icon to edit it.
+If the converter has already been created, click the **"Edit"** button (the "pencil" icon) to edit it.
-Copy the configuration example for the converter (or your own configuration) and insert it into the decoder function.
+Copy the converter configuration example (or your own configuration) and paste it into the decoder function.
-Save changes by clicking on the 'checkmark' icon.
+Save the changes by clicking on the **"Save"** button (the "checkmark" icon).

 {% include images-gallery.html imageCollection="modifyConverter" %}

-### Downlink Converter template
+#### Downlink Converter template

-Create Downlink in **Converter templates** page as well.
-To see events select **Debug** checkbox.
+Create the Downlink on the **Converter templates** page as well.
+To see the events, select the **Debug** checkbox.

 {% include images-gallery.html imageCollection="addDownlink" %}

 You can customize a downlink according to your configuration.
 Let’s consider an example where we send an attribute update message.
-An example of downlink converter:
+An example of a downlink converter:

 ```ruby
 // Encode downlink data from incoming Rule Engine message